-Most pedometers are open faced.
+Most pedometers are open-faced.
 While they are easy to refer to during exercise, they could be damaged if they take a hard knock.
-An alternative would be to purchase a flip cover model which offers more protection, but requires you to lift the lid every time you want to read the display.
+An alternative would be to purchase a flip cover model that offers more protection but requires you to lift the lid every time you want to read the display.

 Advances in technology have resulted in models with more functionality being available.
 Additional features to consider include,

-It’s quite common for pedometers to now show your activity over a 7 day period.
-Some models even have a 30 day memory.
+It’s quite common for pedometers to now show your activity over seven days.
+Some models even have a 30-day memory.

 - Heart rate monitor

-If you walk because your health prevents you from undertaking more strenuous activity, a heart rate monitor could be a useful additional to have.
-Heart rate monitors also show you the effort you are putting into your exercise and are perhaps a more reliably way of determining your fitness.
+If you walk because your health prevents you from undertaking more strenuous activity, a heart rate monitor could be a useful addition to have.
+Heart rate monitors also show you the effort you are putting into your exercise and are perhaps a more reliable way of determining your fitness.

 Talking pedometers are now available.
 They’re ideal for walkers with impaired vision.

 A computer linked pedometer will allow you to view your activity online.
 Wired models require a USB connection to transfer your data, while wireless models will transmit via wifi.
-A number of apps are available to help motivate you and given you a better understanding of your fitness.
+Many apps are available to help motivate you and give you a better understanding of your fitness.

-These days many of the more comprehensive activity tracking also incorporate a pedometer.
+These days many of the more comprehensive activity trackings also incorporates a pedometer.